Faculty and Staff

 Dana is very excited to join the Jeremiah School team!
 She appreciates the positive, student-centered environment and is looking forward to working with students to help them realize their unique gifts and abilities.

-Ms. Sarah Melton is joining the Jeremiah School for the 2022-2023 School year.
+Ms. Kristen Lane is joining the Jeremiah School for the 2024-2025 School year as a classroom teacher.

 Andrew Baxter